Welcome Back to the Zoo

 Friends of the National Zoo Members

 We can't wait to welcome you back to the Zoo!
 While we are looking forward to seeing you again, we are prioritizing safety for our guests, staff and animals above all else.
 That means that some things will be different during the reopening period, and some member benefits, including parking, will be impacted.
 We ask for your continued patience during these unprecedented times.
-If you have any questions about your membership, please visit our frequently asked questions page, or contact us at firstname.lastname@example.org or 202-633-2922.
+For more information about FONZ memberships, please visit our frequently asked questions page.
 Thank you for your continued support of the Zoo.
 Your membership is crucial to our mission to help save species.

 Member Passes and Parking